I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfiotarget/nf-wdfiotarget-wdfiotargetwdmgettargetdeviceobject.md

 For more information about I/O targets, see <a href="https://msdn.microsoft.com/77fd1b64-c3a9-4e12-ac69-0e3725695795">Using I/O Targets</a>.

-The following code example checks an I/O target's WDM DEVICE_OBJECT structure to verify that the target supports direct I/O operations.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |